ajsinha/kuber/README.md

 ### Prerequisites

 - Java 17 or higher
-- MongoDB 5.0 or higher
+- One of: MongoDB 5.0+, PostgreSQL 14+, or local file system for SQLite/RocksDB
 - Maven 3.8 or higher
 - ZooKeeper 3.8+ (optional, for replication)